samibabbar/lueplanets2/README.md

 For this pre-assessment, please make sure that you complete all the material below.
 This includes:
 - Reviewing seminar 1 content and any questions that you may have
 - Completing all pre-assessment material **DUE BY 12:30 pm on Monday, March 18th, 2024**
    - This includes the NetLogo simulation and pre-assessment quiz based on the mandatory videos

 Additionally, you must be prepared to go into the seminar by:
 - Bringing a writing utensil
-- Coordinating the pre-assessment with your LUE group and having prepared answers
+- Coordinating the NetLogo pre-assessment with your LUE group and having prepared answers

 Thank you for all your hard work thus far, and we are excited to continue our discussion on Monday!